shnartho/Linux-Server-Administration/README.md

 # Linux-Server-Administration🎯
-University Tasks, Labs, projects and practices<br>
+University Tasks, Labs, projects and practices 👨‍🎓<br>
 University: Wroclaw University of Science and Technology